arunlodhi/job-descriptions/tech/data-science-engineer.md

 ### Job Summary:

-As a Data Science Engineer at our social commerce startup, you will be at the forefront of driving data-driven decision-making and enhancing user experiences on our platform.
+As a Data Science Engineer at our organization, you will be at the forefront of driving data-driven decision-making and enhancing user experiences on our platform.
 Your role will involve applying advanced data analytics and machine learning techniques to extract valuable insights from user behavior, product interactions, and social interactions.
-You will collaborate with cross-functional teams, including data scientists, software engineers, and product managers, to design and implement data solutions that optimize our social commerce platform and personalize user recommendations.
+You will collaborate with cross-functional teams, including data scientists, software engineers, and product managers, to design and implement data solutions that optimize our platform and personalize user recommendations.

 ### Key Responsibilities: